-Anna Speyart is interested in the sociocultural history of early modern science.
-Her current work focuses on the history of ice and snow in early modern Europe.
-It traces the history of these ephemeral materials from harvest to use in scientific, medical, and consumer contexts.
-Anna has previously worked on games and play in erudite culture and on intellectual sociability in the sixteenth century.
-Before coming to Princeton, she received a BA in History from University College London and an MA in Cultural and Intellectual History from the Warburg Institute.
-For the Spring of 2023, she will join the Medici Archive Project in Florence as an Eva Schler Fellow.
+Anna Speyart works on the social and cultural history of science in early modern Europe.
+She is writing a dissertation on the science and technology of freezing in early modernity.
+It traces the use of ice and snow from harvest to application in scientific, medical, and consumer contexts.
+She has previously worked on games and play in erudite culture and intellectual sociability in the sixteenth century.
+Before coming to Princeton, Anna received a BA in History from University College London and an MA in Cultural and Intellectual history from the Warburg Institute.
+Her work has been supported by, among others, the Medici Archive Project and The Royal Society.

 In the Spring of 2024, Anna will be a visiting student at the École normale supérieure (ENS-PSL) in Paris.